grassator/phpstorm-nature-theme/README.md

-# Nature Theme for JetBrains PHPStorm 2
+# Nature Theme for JetBrains PHPStorm

 It’s a very light and pleasant theme based on TextMate's Dawn theme.

-It supports all default languages in PhpStorm 2.1 plus CoffeeScript.
+## Language support

+* HTML / XML
+* CSS
+* PHP
+* JavaScript
+* CoffeeScript

 ## Installation
-On Mac put `phpstorm-nature-theme.xml` in ``~/Library/Preferences/WebIDE10/colors/`, restart PHPStorm and choose it in application Preferences.
-Locations for other systems can be found [in the official documentation](http://devnet.jetbrains.net/docs/DOC-181).
+To install on Mac put `phpstorm-nature-theme.xml` in `~/Library/Preferences/WebIDE40/colors/`, restart PHPStorm and choose it in application Preferences.
+On Windows® the path is `%UserProfile%\.WebIde40\config\colors`.
+You need to replace `40` with your PhpStorm version.
+Restart PhpStorm it is running and theme will be available under